percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/using_xtrabackup/privileges.rst

  Connection and Privileges Needed
 ==================================

-|Percona XtraBackup| needs to be able to connect to the database server and
-perform operations on the server and the :term:`datadir` when creating a backup, when preparing in some scenarios and when restoring it.
+*Percona XtraBackup* needs to be able to connect to the database server and perform operations on the server and the `datadir` when creating a backup, when preparing in some scenarios and when restoring it.
 In order to do so, there are privileges and permission requirements on its execution that must be fulfilled.